danigrz/python-data-analisys/README.md

-# python-data-analisys
+# python-data-analysis
-Python notes for data-analisys, basics and tooltips
+Python notes for data-analysis, basics and tooltips